 Means of enclosure

-The approved Landscape Scheme must be carried out and completed in accordance with the approved details and timetable for implementation as submitted with the landscape scheme.
-If, during the operational lifetime of the scheme , any tree or shrub planted as part of the approved Landscape Scheme is removed, uprooted, destroyed, dies or become diseased or damaged then another tree or shrub of the same species and size as that originally planted must be planted in the same place during the next planting season following its removal.
+The approved Landscaping Scheme must be carried out and completed in accordance with the approved details and timetable for implementation.
+If, during the first five years of the operation of scheme , any tree or shrub planted as part of the approved Landscaping Scheme is removed, uprooted, destroyed, dies or become diseased or damaged then another tree or shrub of the same species and size as that originally planted must be planted in the same place during the next planting season following its removal.

 [To ensure the development creates a visually attractive environment and to safeguard against significant adverse effects on the landscape character of the area having regard to Policy 10 (Design and Enhancing Local Identity) of the Rushcliffe Local Plan Part 1: Core Strategy (2014); Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019) and Chapter 12 (Achieving Well-designed Places) of the National Planning Policy Framework.]

-9. No development shall take place until an arboricultural method statement and tree protection plan in accordance with the recommendations set within Technical Appendix 10: Arboricultural Impact Assessment 21/12/2021 identifying measures to protect trees and hedgerows to be retained, has been submitted to, and approved in writing by, the local planning authority.
+9. No development shall take place until an arboricultural method statement and tree protection plan in accordance with the recommendations set within Technical Appendix 10: Arboricultural Impact Assessment dated 21/12/2021 identifying measures to protect trees and hedgerows to be retained, has been submitted to, and approved in writing by, the local planning authority.
 The statement shall include a tree and hedgerow protection plan and measures to protect trees and hedgerows during site preparation, construction, and landscaping operations.
-The approved protection shall be implemented prior to development commencing and shall thereafter be retained as approved throughout the period of construction
+The approved tree protection plan shall be implemented prior to development commencing and shall thereafter be retained as approved throughout the period of construction.

 [To protect trees and hedgerows, and to safeguard the character and appearance of the area].

-10. Prior to any external flood/security lighting being brought into first use, a lighting assessment (together with a lux plot of the estimated illuminance) shall be submitted to and approved by the Local Planning Authority.
+10. Prior to any external flood/security lighting being brought into first use, a lighting assessment (together with a lux plot of the estimated illuminance) shall be submitted to, and approved in writing by, the Local Planning Authority.
 Any such assessment should consider the potential for light spill and/or glare, in accordance with the Institute of Lighting Professionals (ILP) Guidance Note for the Reduction of Obtrusive Light 01/21) and for ecological sensitivity.
-The development shall be undertaken in accordance with the approved scheme.
+Any external lighting so installed shall thereafter be maintained in accordance with the approved details for the lifetime of the development.

 [To ensure there is no adverse impact on nearby properties should there be a requirement to install lighting at any time in the future].

-11 Notwithstanding the details submitted, a Landscape and Ecological Management Plan (LEMP), including biodiversity improvements in accordance with the applicants Biodiversity Net Gain calculations submitted with this application, and the recommendations within the Biodiversity Management Plan Appendix 2.1: BMP and any updated calculations and pre commencement ecological surveys if necessary, shall be submitted to and approved in writing by the Local Planning Authority prior to first use The content of the LEMP shall include the following:
+11 Notwithstanding the details submitted, a Landscape and Ecological Management Plan (LEMP), including biodiversity improvements in accordance with the applicants Biodiversity Net Gain calculations submitted with this application, and the recommendations within the Biodiversity Management Plan Appendix 2.1: BMP, Appeal Landscape Masterplanand any updated calculations and pre commencement ecological surveys if necessary, shall be submitted to and approved in writing by the Local Planning Authority prior to first export date.
+The content of the LEMP shall include the following:

 a) Description and evaluation of features to be managed. b) Ecological trends and constraints on site that might influence management. c) Aims and objectives of management. d) Appropriate management options for achieving aims and objectives. e) Prescriptions for management actions. f) Preparation of a work schedule (including an annual work plan capable of being rolled forward over a five-year period). g) Details of the body or organisation responsible for implementation of the plan.